“Why Isn’t My Financial Advisory Firm Showing Up on Google?”. This is a top question we are asked.

 23. Official Linkedin Company Page:

-24. Brick and Mortar Location With Google+ Local Listing:
+24. Brick and Mortar Location With Google My Business Listing:

 Real businesses have offices.
 It’s possible that Google fishes for location-data to determine whether or not a site is a big brand.
 We recommend that advisors add an embedded Google Map for visitors to easily access directions, which can also help with SEO.
 Setting up a “Google My Business” listing and include your business address, phone number and hours of operation can also improve search results locally.